William Scherlis

 Professor, Software and Societal Systems Department

-Scherlis joined the Carnegie Mellon faculty after completing an A.B. magna cum laude at Harvard University in applied mathematics, a year in the Department of Artificial Intelligence at the University of Edinburgh (Scotland) as a John Knox Fellow, and a Ph.D. in computer science at Stanford University.
-His research relates to software assurance, cybersecurity, software analysis, and assured safe concurrency.
-His team has developed analysis tools based on techniques to verify safe concurrency, information flow, and other properties that tend to defy conventional testing and heuristic analysis.
-He has led several large research projects including the National Security Agency Science of Security Lablet at CMU since its inception and, previously, the CMU/NASA High Dependability Computing Project.
+Scherlis joined the CMU faculty after completing an undergraduate degree in applied mathematics at Harvard, a year in the Department of Artificial Intelligence at the University of Edinburgh as a John Knox Fellow, and a doctorate in computer science at Stanford.
+His personal research relates to software assurance, cybersecurity, software analysis, and assured safe concurrency.

-Scherlis is a Fellow of the IEEE and a lifetime National Associate of the National Academy of Sciences.
+He is a Life Fellow of the IEEE and a Lifetime National Associate of the National Academy of Sciences.

 Ph.D.
 Computer Science, Stanford University